The biholomorphic invariance of essential normality on bounded symmetric domains: The case on the Wallach set

-(2) When $V\subset\Omega$ is an analytic variety in a neighborhood of $\bar{\Omega} $ and $M_V$ is finitely generated, the following Proposition \ref{vspo} shows that the Taylor spectrum of the compression operator tuple $S$ on the quotient submodule $M_V^\bot$ is Thus in this case one can prove Theorem \ref{hwaa} by the alternative operator theoretic method based on Theorem 1 (take $c=1,d=\bm{0}$), Lemma \ref{bihg}, Lemma \ref{Wal} and the fact obtained in Lemma \ref{Hoo} that the $\mathcal{O}(\bar{\Omega})$-module action given by the multiplication of functions coincides with the $\mathcal{O}(\bar{\Omega})$-module action (\ref{Tafh}) defined by the Taylor functional calculus.
-However, in the general case, as we mentioned before, the primary obstruction in this operator theoretic method is the accurate estimate of the Taylor spectrum of the compression operator tuple $S.$ \end{rem}
+(3) When the Taylor spectrum of the compression $n$-tuple $S_z$ on $M_V^\bot$ satisfies $Sp(S_z)\subset\bar{\Omega}.$ One can prove Theorem \ref{hwaa} by the alternative operator theoretic method based on Theorem 1 (taking $c=1,\bm{d}=\bm{0}$).
+However, in the general case, as we mentioned before, the primary obstruction in this operator theoretic method is the accurate estimate of the Taylor spectrum of $S.$ \end{rem}